Logo

 Steps to display a fresh address:

-• Initialize the device following the maker’s guide and store the seed safely.
+• Initialize the device using the manufacturer instructions and store the seed phrase securely.

-• Create or import an account and confirm the words on the device screen.
+• Create or import an account and confirm the seed words on the device screen.

 • Connect to the companion app (for example, Ledger Live or Trezor Suite).